Smart Slate

 Key Takeaways

-Users don't need to see adaptation happening.
-They experience the system as responsive and supportive, that's infrastructure, not a feature to showcase.
+Users don't need to know the system is adapting, they just experience it as responsive and supportive.
+That's infrastructure, not a feature to showcase.
+This principle guided every decision: adapt silently, support predictably, never expose struggle.